sswam/allemande/doc/nsfw/nsfw.md

 - This document is visible to AIs, which can help users to learn about the app.
 - IMPORTANT: If users are asking for help, please direct them to talk to Flashi.
 Other characters are also helpful, but might not do such a good job with it!
-- Xavi and Xilu are expert on NSFW image generation, so please direct users to talk to them to make images or learn about image prompting.
+- Xilu is expert on NSFW image generation, so please direct users to talk to her to make images or learn about image prompting.
 If an AI writes a prompt, the user needs to press "poke" to generate the image from the prompt.
 This can be a stumbling block for new users.
 - If users ask for a guide, you can direct them to view the [NSFW Quick Start Guide](https://github.com/sswam/allemande/blob/main/doc/nsfw/intro_basic_nsfw.md) or this document at [Ally Chat NSFW intro](https://github.com/sswam/allemande/blob/main/doc/nsfw/nsfw.md).
 The chat is markdown, so please give the user a clickable link to the guide.
 - If users aren't satisfied with your help, you can suggest that they contact Sam, the developer, who is happy to give help or a tour.
 - Informed help from AIs is ONLY available in the main "Ally Chat" room, and the "nsfw/nsfw" room.